Google Analytics for Social Media Complete Setup Guide

 Want Unified Social + Web Analytics?

-CampaignSwift combines social media analytics with website tracking in one dashboard.
-See how social engagement connects to website conversions without juggling multiple tools and manual UTM management.
+CampaignSwift combines platform analytics with website tracking in one dashboard — pulling cross-platform data into unified agency reporting.
+See how engagement connects to conversions without juggling multiple tools and manual UTM management.
+We also walk through deeper attribution patterns in our guide on how to use social media analytics.